Editor’s Note: This post is not intended as medical advice. Always consult a medical professional or physician before treatment of any kind.

 On the first night, he didn’t make a peep.

-We repeated the whole song and dance the following night and every night since, and for seven nights now he has not woken once.
-He goes to sleep easily and stays in his bed all night long.
+We’ve repeated the whole song and dance the following night and every night since, and for seven nights now he has not woken once.
+Seriously — he goes to sleep easily and stays in his bed all night long.
 We are breaking records at this point, and I am beside myself with happiness.

-My older kids are now asking for the oil treatment too since they wouldn’t mind resting a little better at night.
+My older kids are now asking for the oil treatment too, since they wouldn’t mind resting a little better at night.
 Even though they already sleep like the dead, we’ve been indulging them.
 For the past couple of nights, it’s like an assembly line of oil application.
 I had to draw the line at applying the oils to their stuffed animals though, because let’s be real — these oils ain’t cheap.